Last Updated: October 20th, 2020 at 8:20 pm

-Fort Lauderdale is only home to an estimated 165,000 people, according to the census.
-But as one of the most popular tourist destinations in Florida, Fort Lauderdale is a vacation spot for approximately 12 million visitors each year.
+Fort Lauderdale is only home to more than 182,000 people, according to the 2019 United States census.
+But as one of the most popular tourist destinations in Florida, Fort Lauderdale is a vacation spot for approximately 13 million visitors each year.

-According to the Florida Department of Highway Safety & Motor Vehicles, more than 41,000 car crashes were reported in Broward County in 2015.
-The county had the second highest number of reported crashes in Florida.
+According to the Florida Department of Highway Safety & Motor Vehicles, more than 41,000 car crashes were reported in Broward County in 2019.
+The county had the second-highest number of reported crashes in Florida, with Fort Lauderdale seeing more than 5,400 auto accidents in the city alone.

-Some of the most dangerous intersections in Broward include Pines Blvd. and South Flamingo Rd., which accounted for more than 100 pedestrian fatalities in a five-year period; A1A and Las Olas Blvd., an area with more than 1,000 injured-related accidents in 2015; and Atlantic Blvd. and U.S. 1, which was the site of more than 6,000 accidents in 2015.
+Some of the most dangerous intersections in Fort Lauderdale include A1A and Las Olas Blvd., an area with more than 1,000 injured-related accidents in 2015; and Atlantic Blvd. and U.S. 1, which was the site of more than 6,000 accidents in 2015.
 (Data is based on information from Florida’s Integrated Report Exchange System.)

 Vision Zero Fort Lauderdale